deepbsd/AcquireCo/README.md

 * Get the Landing Page to look more professional.
 Have to look for inspiration on the Web.
 * These todos should keep me busy for today...
 I'll be back after I think more about the overall choices for the app.
+* rename the landing1 filename to landing so the two elements are not so confusing.
+Probably should keep the old component and rename it landing-old or something.

 ---